 “Dad?”
 I said boldly.
 “Dad?
 I know that you are here with me.”
 I kept peering out at the roaring waves looking for him like he was going to rise from the ocean like Poseidon… “Hallelujah!
 Hallelujah!”
 I yelled, and then I became terrified.
 But why?
 My mom and dad raised us on the water.
 Every summer, we would spend time on our family boat, “the Jimanjay”, at the Seafarers Yacht club in Annapolis, Maryland.
 Dad taught us to always respect the ocean and listen to her songs.
 However, this time something was different like she was trying to tell me something big, something frightening.
 I yelled to the heavens and ask my dad to tell me why did he leave us?
 Why now?
 I needed to know because I couldn’t move forward if I didn’t have the answers.

 I sat in silence, staring at the ocean as tears streamed down my face.
 I began to sing the chorus of a Leonard Cohen’s song, Hallelujah :

 The waves roared, and I could feel that a message was trying to get through.
 I just couldn’t hear it!
 Completely frustrated I sang louder.
 A little crab popped out of a hole and stared at me.
 I’m not sure if it was telling me to keep singing or to shut up.
 Then the crab raised its claw.
 I think it was the latter.
-Nonetheless, I wiped my face, stood up, threw the flower in my hair out into the ocean, and walked back to the cottage.
+Nonetheless, I wiped my face, stood up, threw the flower from my hair out into the ocean, and walked back to the cottage.
 It was time to say farewell to the Hawaiian spirits.